VinMeld/VinMeld/README.md

 <p align="center">
   <h1>👋 Hello, I'm Vinay</h1>

-  🎓 **Studying**: I'm a 4th-year Computer Science student at Carleton University, Ottawa.<br>

-  💼 **Working**: Currently diving deep into technology at Nokia.<br>
+  💼 **Working**: 2 YOE, currently diving deep into technology at Cisco.<br>

-  🌐 **Interests**: I'm particularly passionate about web development.
+  🌐 **Interests**: I'm particularly passionate about backend development.
 Exploring new technologies and optimizing web experiences really keeps me ticking.<br>

   🎹 **Outside Coding**: You can probably find me by a piano when I'm not in front of a computer screen.
 Playing the piano is my way of harmonizing life.<br>